 “I screwed up,” the black man said.
 “I should have to cover it.
 Thanks, anyway.”
 And with that, the man headed down the stairs.

-“Oh, well,” the blonde man said, stepping back into his apartment and putting back up the chain.
+“Oh, well,” the blond man said, stepping back into his apartment and putting back up the chain.
 “I tried.”
 He set the box down on the counter and opened it up.
 More of the smell rose into the room.
 It looked rather tasty.
 He got a plate from the counter and dug in.

 The black man, meanwhile, left the building, rounded the corner, and ducked into a nearby alleyway.
 He approached the shadowy back where his boss waited.
 “Tell me, Tooth,” the Joker said from the shadows, “was this Wyatt really our wily enemy?”

-“Sure was, boss,” Tooth said.
+“Sure was, Boss,” Tooth said.
 “Hiding under a fake name, just like you guessed.”

 “Excellent!” the Joker said, rubbing his palms together.
 “Get back to the motor Ho-Home.
 I’ll be along in a bit, after I’ve taught that scheming super-villain a lesson!”